-Our open studio curriculum allows for more flexibility than a traditional major.
-You will forge your individual BFA pathway through one-on-one mentorship and close academic advising while creating and challenging your art practice.
-Our unique approach prepares students for a rich interdisciplinary practice as a contemporary working artist.
+Our open studio curriculum celebrates the notion that ideas, not requirements, drive your practice and coursework.
+You will forge your individual BFA pathway through one-on-one mentorship and close academic advising while building your skills, pushing your ideas, and challenging your art practice.
+Our unique approach prepares students for a range of careers across contemporary art and emerging fields.

-The following disciplines offered at SMFA serve as a guide, allowing you to build an individualized set of skills and experiences to carry into your professional career.
+The artistic disciplines offered at SMFA serve as a guide, allowing you to build an individualized set of skills and experiences to carry into your professional career.

 History of Art

-All BFA students are required to take 5 courses in the history of art as part of their academic requirements.
+All BFA students are required to take 5 courses, totaling 15 semester hour units, in the history of art as part of their non-studio requirements.
 In their first semester, first-time BFA students take Introduction to Visual and Critical Studies.
-The other 4 courses in the History of Art requirement can be satisfied by completing any courses in the Visual and Critical Studies department based on the Fenway campus or in the Art History department based on the Medford/Somerville campus.
+The other 4 courses (12 semester hour units) in the history of art requirement can be satisfied by completing any courses in the Visual and Critical Studies department based on the Fenway campus or in the Art History department based on the Medford/Somerville campus.
 This allows students to choose art history courses from across disciplines and eras that support individual interests.

 There are a variety of ways the Language/Culture requirement can be satisfied including foreign language study or the study of a specific culture through courses taught in English.

 The BFA Science/Technology requirement can be satisfied by any course that meets the Mathematics or Natural Science requirement for Liberal Arts students.